Long Distance Trails, lightweight backpacking and gear, map measures and anything outdoorsy

 The Camping and Caravanning Club

 Enamel badge.
 The Camping and Caravanning Club, post-1983.
 Pin back.
 23.50mm.
 Maker- TKS.
-Note change in tepee support poles
+Note change in number of tepee support poles

 2001 reproduction badge by SMT Associates for the Camping & Caravanning Club.
 Butterfly clasp.
 31mm